FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/03/32_Task2.md

 * Log into your AWS account and navigate to the [**Console Home**](https://us-west-2.console.aws.amazon.com/console/home?region=us-west-2#).

 {{% notice info %}}
 **Note:** Make sure you are running this workshop in the intended region.
 The defaults are configured to run this workshop in us-west-2 (Oregon).
-Make sure your management console is running in us-west-2 (Oregon), unless you intend to run the workshop in a different FortiGate CNF supported region.
+Make sure your management console is running in us-west-2 (Oregon), unless you intend to run the workshop in a different supported region.
 {{% /notice %}}

 ![](image-t2-0.png)